Pritheesh/05-coders-choice/messenger/README.md

 * `:danger` indicates that the message has been modified and hence the encrypted message digest and the generated message digest are not the same.

-* Now uncomment the line where message is assigned a string literal in the verify function and execute again in ds/lib/ds/generator.
+* Now uncomment the line where message is assigned a string literal "ok" in the verify function and execute again in ds/lib/ds/generator.

 ```elixir